benseven/edi.bike/site/articles/2025-12-14-looking-ahead-to-tro-sub/index.md

 1. **Consistent Policy:** the council are gradually working through one-way streets in the city and allowing contraflow cycling.
 For the cohesion of route planning before or during a cycle across the city, cyclists being able to predict that one-way streets are permissable to travel down both ways on a cycle is a safer approach than either entirely disallowing them (and sending cycles round convoluted routes to reach destinations) or doing so in an inconsistent fashion (with only some one-way streets offering contraflow cycling legally);

 2. **Reaching Destinations:** anyone who has cycled through areas with high pedestrian footfall does so because they need to be there.
 A small subset of Rose St's cycle usage will come from folks using it as a through-route; but the street is rich with shopping and leisure destinations as well as places of work, and these will account for the vast majority of journeys.
-To allow someone access from the nearest crossing road into Rose St, without having to ride round three blocks to access it with the flow of the one-way, helps make travelling by bike a more viable choice by not providing unnecessary routing friction.
+To allow someone access from the nearest crossing road into Rose St, without having to ride round three blocks to access it with the flow of the one-way, helps make travelling by bike a more viable choice by not causing unnecessary routing friction.

 > The report went on to acknowledge that “integrating cyclists into a space primarily designed for pedestrians presents challenges.
 The narrow width of Rose Street, combined with the high footfall at certain times, could lead to safety concerns between cycling and walking/wheeling.”